nealcaren/a-century-of-negro-migration/progress.md

 - Rook Schrader has checked Chapter 3 for accuracy and made the appropriate notes.

 ### 2/23
 - Mia Neal checked Chapter 5 for accuracy.
 Made note of audio issues in Chapter 5.

+### 2/24
+- Rook Schrader is going to check every chapter for proper roman numeral journal numbering.